bkellman/WeightedMeanCompletion/README.md

 ## Curated Phenotype and Phylogenic Database Summary

 - Both databases match in species represented with a total of 742 bacteria representing the type strain in the species.
-- The Phenotype database has a total of 156 metadata factors flattened from the [DSMZ](https://bacdive.dsmz.de) api.
+- The Phenotype database has a total of 156 metadata factors flattened from the [Bacduve DSMZ api](https://bacdive.dsmz.de).
 - The Phylogenic database is based on cophenetic distance between the 742 species.

 ### Phenotype data

-- Curated phenotype information was collected from bacdive [DSMZ](https://bacdive.dsmz.de) for type strain species.
+- Curated phenotype information was collected from the [Bacduve DSMZ api](https://bacdive.dsmz.de) for type strain species.

 ### Phylogeny data